iturdikulov/bartkl.github.io/content/Articles/Which Number is Bigger.md

 # Informal Proof
 I thought it'd be fun to take on this problem where I try to use as little as math knowledge as possible.

 Let's try out some rewriting and see if that gives us any ideas.
-I'll be trying to simplify, so perhaps get rid of the $57$ favoring a $56$.
+I'll be trying to simplify, so perhaps get rid of the $57$'s favoring $56$'s.

 Let's look at $56^{57}$ first: